zikai1/CircleDetection/README.md

 ### 3. Data sets
 Four real-world datasets for circle detection: Dataset Mini, Dataset GH, Dataset PCB, and Dataset MY, are provided.
 Dataset Mini contains 10 images which are used as a benchmark by several works.
 Dataset GH contains 258 gray real-world images.
 Dataset PCB contains 100 industrial printed circuit board images, which are also grayscale.
 Dataset MY contains 111 colorful real-world images.
 We also provide ground truths for each dataset.

+## Suggestions
+Due to the complexity of real-world images, we cannot hope a set of fixed parameters to get the best results for each image.
+To customize your purpose, we provide some suggestions:
+- The inlier ratio threshold 'T_inlier', the larger the more strict.
+Hence, to get more circles, you can slightly tune it down.
+- The sharp angle threshold 'sharp_angle'.
+To detect small circles, you can slightly tune it up
+- The other parameters are usually fixed.

 ## Citation
 If you find our work useful in your research, please cite our paper: